restsharp/RestSharp/docs/support/README.md

 that occur when RestSharp makes the request and processes the response.
 Instead, RestSharp produces so-called _error response_.

-You can check the response status to find out if there're any errors.
+You can check the response status to find out if there are any errors.
 The following properties can tell you about those errors:

 - `IsSuccessful`